JScript: Comparison to JavaScript

 However, JScript supports conditional compilation, which allows a programmer to selectively execute code within block comments.
-This is an extension to the ECMAScript standard that is not supported in other JavaScript implementations, thus making the above statement not completely true, although conditional compilation is no longer supported in Internet Explorer 11 Standards mode.
+This is an extension to the ECMAScript standard that is unsupported in other JavaScript implementations, thus making the above statement not fully true, although conditional compilation is no longer supported in Internet Explorer 11 Standards mode.

 Other internal implementation differences between JavaScript and JScript, at some point in time, are noted on the Microsoft Developer Network (MSDN).
-Although, the default type value for the script element in Internet Explorer is JavaScript, while JScript was its alias.
-In an apparent transition from JScript to JavaScript, online, the Microsoft Edge Developer Guide refers to the Mozilla MDN web reference library as its definitive documentation.
+The default type value for the script element in Internet Explorer is JavaScript, while JScript was its alias.
+In an apparent transition from JScript to JavaScript, online, the Microsoft Edge [Legacy] Developer Guide refers to the Mozilla MDN web reference library as its definitive documentation.
 As of October 2017, Microsoft MSDN pages for scripting in Internet Explorer are being redirected there as well.
 This information may not include JScript specific objects, such as Enumerator, which are listed in the JavaScript language reference on Microsoft Docs.
-Those provide additional features that are not included in the ECMA Standards, whether they are supported in the Edge browser or its predecessor.
+Those provide additional features that are not included in the ECMA Standards, whether they are supported in the Edge [Legacy] browser or its predecessor.